pawn002/blog/content/blog/working_with_creative_direction.md

 Consider web-based training modules—those click-next-to-continue experiences that feel like digital purgatory.
 Where others might have fought the creative vision or blindly implemented it, I found a third way.
 By embracing scroll-based design over click-through pagination, I satisfied the creative need for flow while solving accessibility problems.
 Users who zoom their browsers get a natural experience instead of broken layouts.

 Traditional approaches segment your user base into haves and have-nots—those with the optimal experience and people who get whatever bare minimum the organization felt obligated to provide.
-This ability to reframe problems, to find solutions that serve both creative vision and user needs, is what makes collaboration with creative directors work.
+Inclusive design rejects this segmentation.
+The ability to reframe problems, to find solutions that serve both creative vision and the full spectrum of user needs, is what makes collaboration with creative directors work.

 ## The Accessibility Negotiation